HasanNahiyanNobel/Playground-Love-JS/tutorial-6-the-modern-js/Notes.md

 ## Recursion
-Now I know, I knew nothing about recursion.
+1. Now I know, I knew nothing about recursion.
 A simple-looking recursion takes ages more than its loop counterpart.
+Why do we implement recursion in the first place anyway?

-Why do I implement recursion in the first place anyway?
+2. An [interesting case](https://javascript.info/recursion#output-a-single-linked-list-in-the-reverse-order), where the loop version essentially does the same job as recursion.